 Program overview

-The Education Assistant and Community Support program is structured to be completed in 10 months full-time or 2 years part-time.
+The Education Assistant and Community Support program is structured to be completed in 10 months on a full-time basis, with part-time options available extending up to 2 years.
 The program includes:

 • Three semesters of coursework and practical experience.

 Throughout the program, students will participate in various courses that cover essential topics related to community supports, holistic well-being, and professionalism.
-The curriculum is designed to ensure that graduates are well-prepared to work in diverse environments, including schools, group homes, and community organizations.
+The learning environment encourages collaboration among students, fostering a cooperative atmosphere where everyone contributes and learns from one another.

 Featured Experiences

-• Hands-on clinical/fieldwork placements to apply learned skills in real-world settings.
+• Hands-on practicum placements in diverse community settings.

-• Access to a student club focused on community engagement and support.
+• Opportunities for experiential learning through projects and a student club focused on community engagement.

 Career Options

-Graduates of the Education Assistant and Community Support program can pursue various career paths in Canada, including:
+Graduates of the Education Assistant and Community Support program can pursue a variety of rewarding career paths in Canada, including:

 • Education Assistant: Support teachers in classrooms, assisting students with diverse learning needs.

-• Residential Counsellor: Work in group homes, providing care and support to individuals with disabilities.
+• Residential Counsellor: Work in group homes, providing care and support to individuals with developmental disabilities.

-• Job Coach: Help individuals with disabilities find and maintain employment, providing guidance and support.
+• Job Coach: Help individuals with disabilities find and maintain employment, providing guidance and support in the workplace.

-• Community Support Worker: Assist individuals in accessing community resources and services to enhance their quality of life.
+• Community Support Worker: Assist individuals in accessing community resources and services, promoting their independence.

-• Advocate for Individuals with Disabilities: Work with organizations to promote the rights and inclusion of people with disabilities in society.
+• Advocate for Individuals with Disabilities: Work with families and organizations to ensure the rights and needs of individuals with disabilities are met.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.